 World Wildlife Fund, available online

-Shop away at this social enterprise by Autism Resource Centre honouring the unique talents of artists on the spectrum.
-They’ve got you covered for your gift list with items including stationery, face masks, kitchen items and dining knick knacks and more.
+Shop away at this social enterprise by Autism Resource Centre, which honours the unique talents of artists on the spectrum.
+They’ve got you covered for your gift list with items including stationery, face masks, kitchen items, dining knickknacks, and more.
 Start adding to your cart and show your support for this meaningful cause!
 Everything you buy means income to the artists on the autism spectrum.
+Or sign up as a volunteer between 25 November and 24 December 2024 at Pathlight’s Ang Mo Kio campus, where you’ll wrap gifts, conduct quality checks, and serve customers.

 The Art Faculty Christmas Shop, available online and at #01-07, Enabling Village, 20 Lengkok Bahru, Singapore 159053

 Habitat for Humanity Singapore shows support to the elderly and low-income families in these trying times.
 With The Gift of Home, donate any amount to make an impact in the lives of these beneficiaries.
 The best part is each dollar donated will be matched one-for-one, which means that final donation amounts will be doubled up!
-You can even sign yourself up for workshops like Christmas wreath making and floral pressing.
+You can even sign yourself up for workshops like Christmas wreath making and building festive biscuit homes.
 All proceeds will go to supporting vulnerable homeowners.

 The Gift of Home, available online